coops-emulator/rom-player/README.md

 ## Notes

-- ROM files are never uploaded to any server — everything stays on your device
+- By default, ROM files are never uploaded anywhere — everything stays on your device.
+Premium users may opt in to Dropbox for cloud ROM storage; nothing is sent off-device otherwise
 - BIOS files are stored locally in OPFS, never transmitted
 - Premium validation is handled server-side via Cloudflare Workers + Supabase